Updated February, 2023

 The photo shown above from a July 1966 'Midland Beat' newspaper has from left to right; Geoff Thompson, John Crutchley, Robert Plant, and Roger Beamer.

-Robert Anthony Plant was born on August 20, 1948 and lived in West Bromwich where he grew up in a comfortable middle-class family along with his younger sister Alison.
+Robert Anthony Plant was born in West Bromwich on August 20, 1948 and later lived near Kidderminster where he grew up in a comfortable middle-class family along with his younger sister Alison.
 His grandfather had played in a brass band and Robert's father worked as a Civil Engineer and was a keen violinist until the pressure of raising a family took over.
-Robert's first love was football (soccer) and some of his earliest memories was of his dad taking him to matches in support of their favorite local team - The Wolverhampton Wanderers (Wolves).
+Robert's first love was football (soccer) and some of his earliest memories were of his dad taking him to matches in support of their favorite local team - The Wolverhampton Wanderers (Wolves).

 Robert Plant was barely 10 years old when he became a big fan of Elvis Presley whose influence on him was considerable.
 The UK in the late 1950s was discovering American rock 'n' roll with tours by Bill Haley and his Comets, Buddy Holly, Eddie Cochrane, and Gene Vincent.
 Robert idolized Elvis to the point of copying his hair style and clothes.